Chubb Rule of Law Fellowship

 One Fellow will be chosen each year, and Fellows will immerse themselves in one or more of Human Rights First’ s programmatic areas such as Egypt and the Arab Spring; internet freedom and privacy; crimes against humanity; national security and human rights, and; business and human rights.

-At the end of their fellowship, ACE Fellows are encouraged to apply for the ACE Rule of Law funding that will help support a program on the ground in collaboration with local, national and/or international partners.
+At the end of their fellowship, Chubb Fellows are encouraged to apply for the Chubb Rule of Law funding that will help support a program on the ground in collaboration with local, national and/or international partners.

 How it Works